eunomia-bpf/eunomia.dev/docs/others/ideas.md

 ### Project Overview

 The `bpftime` project, known for its innovative userspace eBPF runtime, is seeking to enhance its robustness and reliability by integrating a fuzzer.
-This project aims to develop or integrate a fuzzer for `bpftime`, using tools like [Google's Buzzer](https://github.com/google/buzzer).
+This project aims to develop or integrate a fuzzer for `bpftime`, using tools like [Google's Buzzer](https://github.com/google/buzzer) or `syzkaller`.
 The fuzzer will systematically test `bpftime` to uncover any potential bugs, memory leaks, or vulnerabilities, ensuring a more secure and stable runtime environment.
 Besides, we also need to add kernel eBPF test for bpftime to improve compatibility.

 You also needs to enable the fuzzer and eBPF tests in CI.